 Strategic Look at Preventing Cyberattacks and Phishing Schemes

 It takes about 350 days (yes, nearly a year) for the healthcare industry to identify and contain a data breach, according to a study conducted by the Ponemon Institute and IBM.
 To reduce the amount of time spent on remediation activities, regulatory inquiries, and litigation in the years following a breach, organizations must have proper security measures in place to prevent cyberattacks from happening in the first place.
 The study found organizations that use proactive data recovery planning decreased the cost and frequency of data breaches by more than 30 percent.
+Plus, the consequences of a data breach in healthcare are severe.
 On average, companies that have business continuity management (BCM) programs saved 44 days in the identification of a data breach, days in the containment of a data breach, and 31 days in recovery from a data breach.

 To fill in security gaps and mitigate cyberattacks such as phishing schemes, two-factor authentication (2FA), also known as multi-factor authentication (MFA), must be utilized on every device that sends and receives PHI.
 Over the years, phishing schemes have shifted from traditional malware infections into attempts to steal personal information.
 Two-factor authentication can prevent phishing schemes by requesting a combination of credentials at access points that only the actual patient, doctor, billing operator or pharmacist would know.
 The combination of credentials can be a strong password accompanied by a personal PIN, or a smart card that is supported by a fingerprint.

 Here at etherFAX, security is our main priority and we use multiple defense-in-depth strategies including 2FA, in-network routing, end-to-end encryption, and government mandated regulations to protect sensitive information.